schr0841/cnn_project/README.md

 ### Preparing data and building ensemble model to average outputs

-Before we built the ensemble_model to process the two submodels's output (predictions), we needed to generate predictions from first_model and second_model using the training_set and validation_set.
+Before we could built the ensemble_model to process the two submodels's output (predictions), we needed to generate predictions from first_model and second_model using the training_set and validation_set.
 Because we used both training_set and validation_set to train each submodel, we needed predictions from these same models on the same datasets to serve as the inputs to the ensemble_model

 <img width="697" alt="Screenshot 2024-09-12 180637" src="https://github.com/user-attachments/assets/e7dac44d-157e-43c5-946c-6cd13fc357ac">